pjcozzi/Articles/RTR/GraphicsResearch/README.md

 For example, in the out-of-core spatial data structures we use for streaming massive 3D models, we track the number of nodes in memory, nodes visited, nodes renderer, number of pending network requests, number of received requests that are processing, etc.

 Watching these stats gives us a very quick indicator if things are working properly.
 When I wrote the cache replacement algorithm to unload nodes from memory, I first added the relevant stats reporting so I could monitor them during development.
-I also started with a super simple test case of cache size of 1 or 2 tiles.
+I also started with a super-simple test case with a cache size of 1 or 2 tiles.

 ### Test parameters

 Also at the start, make it simple to tune key parameters.
 If your using JavaScript, [dat.GUI](https://github.com/dataarts/dat.gui#datgui) makes it really easy to map a UI to variables.

-Tuning parameters is great for understanding an algorithm, testing our implementations robustness, and performance testing, e.g., quickly seeing how changing the number of dynamic lights impacts a deferred shading engine.
+Tuning parameters is great for understanding an algorithm, testing our implementation's robustness, and performance testing, e.g., quickly seeing how changing the number of dynamic lights impacts a deferred shading engine.

 <p align="center">
 <img src="figures/deferred.jpg" /><br/>